 Pivot Points – Daily and Weekly Calculations

-Pivot points are calculated using the previous period’s high, low, and close.
-They give you a set of potential support (S1, S2, S3) and resistance (R1, R2, R3) levels for the current session.
-Many day traders in gold use daily pivot points as an objective guide.
+Pivot points offer a mathematical way to identify gold support resistance levels.
+They are calculated using the previous period’s high, low, and close, yielding a set of potential support (S1, S2, S3) and resistance (R1, R2, R3) zones.
+Many day traders in gold lean on daily pivot points for objective guidance.
 When price opens near the pivot, it often oscillates between S1 and R1.

-For example, if today’s pivot point is at $4,550 and price is trading above it, the bias is bullish.
-A dip to the pivot could be a buy entry.
-There is no need to calculate them manually.
-Most trading platforms include a pivot point indicator.
-Apply it to your gold chart and watch how price respects those levels during active market hours.
+For example, if today’s daily pivot sits at $4,190 and gold is trading above it, the intraday bias is bullish.
+A dip toward $4,190 could be a buying opportunity.
+The first resistance (R1) might lie near $4,225, with support S1 around $4,155.
+There’s no need to calculate them manually — most trading platforms include a pivot point indicator.
+Apply it to your gold chart and observe how price respects those levels during active market hours.

 3. How Price Reacts at These Levels – Trading Strategies